-While PokerStars in the United States is primarily focused on online poker, the company took full advantage of its gaming licenses in the states they operate in, launching other products, namely casino and sportsbook.
+While PokerStars in the United States is primarily focused on online poker, the company took full advantage of its gaming licenses in the states they operate in, launching other products, namely PokerStars Casino and FOX Bet Sportsbook.

 Players do not have to make new accounts to access these different products.
-As long as they have a poker account with the operator in the particular state, they can use it to access all other available products as well.
+As long as they have a poker account with the operator in the particular state, they can also access all other available products.

 Following the events of Black Friday in April of 2011, the online poker environment in the US has changed dramatically.
-All major operators were forced to leave the market, leaving players with very limited options in the form of smaller, unregulated, and questionable international sites.
+All major operators were forced to leave the market, leaving players with minimal options in the form of smaller, unregulated, and questionable international sites.

 As bad as these events were for online poker, they did serve as the much-needed push for regulation.
-Regulating online poker on the federal level was not really a possibility, but individual states could pass individual bills.
+Regulating online poker on the federal level was not possible, but individual states could pass separate bills.

 In short, this meant that any operator that continued catering to US players after the passage of the infamous UIGEA (in October of 2006) could not apply for a license.
-PokerStars, as you might know, was one of these sites, as they only left the US after Black Friday.
+As you might know, PokerStars was one of these sites, as it only left the US after Black Friday.

 Delaware was the second state to pass the iGaming bill, only days after Nevada.
 Delaware did not include the bad actor’s clause in the law text, so there were no obstacles for PokerStars to try and apply for a gaming license.
 The operator did exactly that when the state lottery invited interested operators to apply in 2013.

-However, the room failed to acquire the license in the end as the Delaware Lottery decided to go with 888 and Scientific Games.
+However, the room failed to acquire the license as the Delaware Lottery decided to go with 888 and Scientific Games.
 So, PokerStars turned its sights to the only other regulated state at the time.

 The first real opportunity for PokerStars in the US came with New Jersey.
-The state passed the online gambling legislation in 2013 and the final language of the bill did not include the bad actors clause.
+The state passed the online gambling legislation in 2013, and the bill’s final language did not include the bad actor’s clause.
 This meant that the room was free to apply for the license.

-However, because of its past, the room still had to go through a very rigorous process to actually acquire a license.
+However, because of its past, the room still had to undergo a very rigorous process to acquire a license.
 The NJDGE took a full 14 months to review the application.
-Owned by Amaya during that period, PokerStars had to prove it was worthy of participation in the NJ regulated market.
+Owned by Amaya during that period, PokerStars had to prove it was worthy of participation in the NJ-regulated market.

-In the end, the regulator was satisfied with the results of the review, which included sworn interviews with more than 70 individuals, and was granted the license in 2015.
+In the end, the regulator was satisfied with the review results, which included sworn interviews with more than 70 individuals, and was granted the license in 2015.

-PokerStars NJ was late to the party to some extent as there were already several rooms operating in the state, namely WSOP NJ, 888, and Borgata Poker NJ.
+PokerStars NJ was late to the party to some extent, as several rooms were already operating in the state, namely WSOP NJ, 888, and Borgata Poker NJ.

 After initial enthusiasm, there came a rather long quiet period for online poker in the States.
 Looking to boost their numbers, the first three regulated states entered an interstate compact, allowing them to share player pools across state borders.
 However, not much else was happening.

-Several states have been toying with the idea of online poker regulation, but there was no real movement.
+Several states have been toying with the idea of online poker regulation, but there has been no real movement.
 Bills were proposed, rejected, and redrafted, but regulated online poker remained limited to the initial triumvirate.

 Then, in 2018, Pennsylvania passed the all-encompassing online gambling bill, covering casino gaming, sports betting, and online poker.
 A year later, in 2019, the first online casinos went live in the states, and some months later, the state got its first online poker room in PokerStars PA.

-Since there were no legal obstacles, the operator was quick to take the opportunity and improve the presence of PokerStars in the US.
-For a couple of years, PokerStars was the only online poker operator in the state, eventually joined by Borgata Poker PA and BetMGM Poker PA in 2021.
+Since there were no legal obstacles, the operator quickly took the opportunity and improved the presence of PokerStars in the US.
+PokerStars was the only online poker operator in the state for a couple of years, eventually joined by Borgata Poker PA and BetMGM Poker PA in 2021.

 West Virginia still has no online poker despite the legislation.
-The size of the market is the biggest limiting factor.
+The size of the market is the most significant limiting factor.
 With a population of around 1.8 million, the state does not represent a big enough opportunity for major operators to apply for a license.

-PokerStars in the US has done a lot to transform the online tournament scene.
-They replicated what they did in NJ in Michigan and Pennsylvania as well.
+PokerStars in the US has significantly transformed the online tournament scene.
+It replicated what they did in NJ in Michigan and Pennsylvania as well.

-Running large tournament series with dozens of events and big prize pools was definitely the biggest contribution of PokerStars in the US online poker market.
-However, there are other important highlights that are worth mentioning.
+Running large tournament series with dozens of events and big prize pools was definitely the most significant contribution of PokerStars in the real money US online poker market.
+However, other notable highlights are worth mentioning.